sagar118/giskard-monitoring-tutorial/README.md

 # Giskard + Grafana for Data Drift Monitoring

-In the tutorial we learnt how to use Giskard to monitor data drift.
-In this tutorial we'll learn how to use Grafana to visualize the results of the test suite.

-The idea is to periodically run the test suite and store the results in a database.
-Then we can use Grafana to visualize the results.
-We'll be using the `postgres` database for this tutorial.
+This repository contains the code for the tutorial on using Giskard and Grafana for data drift monitoring.

-## Explain the code and the file structure
+## File structure

-We'll be using docker to setup Grafana, Postgres, and Adminer.
-We'll be using Adminer to interact with the Postgres database.

-The `grafana_datasources.yaml` file contains the configuration for the Postgres database.
-The `grafana_dashboards.yaml` file contains the configuration for the dashboard.
-The `metrics.json` file contains the details of the dashboard.
+- **config**: It contains the configuration files for Grafana.
+The `grafana_datasources.yaml` file contains the configuration for the PostgreSql database.
+The `grafana_dashboards.yaml` file - contains the configuration for the dashboard.

-The `data` directory contains the raw data and the reference data.
-The `model` directory contains the model we trained earlier.
-The `src` directory contains the source code for this tutorial.

-We'll be using the `docker-compose.yaml` file to setup Grafana, Postgres, and Adminer.
-We'll be using the `db.py` file to interact with the Postgres database.
-The `giskard_drift_test_suites.py` file contains the test suite we created earlier.
-The `main.py` file contains the code to run the test suite and store the results in the database.
+- **dashboards**: Contains the JSON file defining our Grafana dashboard, detailing its layout, panels, and queries.
+- **data**: This is where our reference and raw data (raw_data.parquet) reside, the latter simulating our production data.
+- **model**: It contains the model we'll be using to perform the drift test on the target variable.
+- **notebook**: Contains a Jupyter notebook used for initial experiments and development.
+- **src**: It contains the source code for this tutorial. `db.py` manages database connections, `giskard_drift_test_suites.py` is for creating test suites, and `main.py` orchestrates running these tests and storing results.

 ## Setup Grafana, Postgres, and Adminer